Stache

 Best Practice

-This is great for local development, but on a production environment you should disable the file watcher.
+This is great for local development, but on a production environment you should make sure the watcher is disabled.
 If you're editing content through the control panel, or only ever pushing content through deployments, you are adding extra overhead to every request for no reason.

 return [